EroEroz/EroEroz.github.io/content/2-Proposal/_index.md

 1. _Building Technical Foundation_: Focus on building the technical foundation, including finalizing the data model for main entities, setting up .NET 3-tier solution structure (Domain, Application, Persistence, WebShop), initializing repository on Github, and researching AWS services.
 (Weeks 1-4)

 2. _Building Core Features_: Complete Persistence Layer (Repositories, Unit of Work) and Application Layer (Services) for main tasks such as managing products, users, and orders.
 Simultaneously, WebShop Layer (Controllers, Views) will be built for login flows, shopping cart, payment, and start writing Unit Tests for Services.
-(Weeks 5-7)
+(Weeks 5-8)

-3. _Integrating AWS Services_: Integrate Amazon S3 for product images, ElastiCache (Redis) for caching.
-The group will also complete the CI/CD Pipeline to automatically deploy to the Staging environment on Elastic Beanstalk and perform Integration Testing.
-(Weeks 8-10)
+3. _Cloud Migration Preparation_: Group refactors the source code for Cloud compatibility (migrating configurations to Environment Variables), drafts build scripts (buildspec.yml), and cleans up the project to prepare for the CI/CD process.
+(Weeks 9-11)

-4. _Finalization and Deployment_: Configure security services such as CloudFront, WAF, and Route 53.
-Then, deploy version 1.0 to Elastic Beanstalk, perform final UAT, and set up basic monitoring via CloudWatch.
-(Week 11)
+4. _Finalization and Deployment_: Group provisions all resources on AWS (Elastic Beanstalk, RDS, ElastiCache, S3).
+Security and performance services (CloudFront, WAF) are configured, and the automated CI/CD pipeline is activated.
+Finally, UAT is performed, and system monitoring is established via CloudWatch.
+(Week 12)

 _Technical Requirements_